matthew-hollick/openfire-metrics/README.md

 - `OPENFIRE_PASSWORD` - Password for basic authentication
 - `OPENFIRE_AUTH_HEADER` - Authorization header value

+Note: The `--insecure` option does not have an environment variable equivalent as it's a security-sensitive flag that should be explicitly set.

 ## Available Endpoints

 - `users` - User information (list)